Creating a BPMN Viewer and Editor: A Visual Guide

 • Sequence Flows: The typical flow from one step to the next.

-• Message Flows: Used for communication between participants outside the main process.
+• Message Flows: These are used for communication between participants outside the main process.

 • Associations: Connect objects to provide additional information, but don't show a direct flow.